mishbah/Diving-into-ES2015/README.md

 ```

 Now we will have the `add` function available in our file!
 It's that easy!
-You can also use some destructuring syntax to import multiple exports
+You can also use named imports to import multiple exports all at once.
+If we
-all at once.
-If we change our module back to it's original form like this:
+change our module back to it's original form like this:

 ```js
 export function add(x, y) {